apache/flink/docs/content/docs/dev/table/sql/queries/window-tvf.md

 Cumulating windows are very useful in some scenarios, such as tumbling windows with early firing in a fixed window interval.
 For example, a daily dashboard draws cumulative UVs from 00:00 to every minute, the UV at 10:00 represents the total number of UV from 00:00 to 10:00.
 This can be easily and efficiently implemented by CUMULATE windowing.

-The `CUMULATE` function assigns elements to windows that cover rows within an initial interval of step size, and expanding to one more step size (keep window start fixed) every step until to the max window size.
+The `CUMULATE` function assigns elements to windows that cover rows within an initial interval of step size and expand to one more step size (keep window start fixed) every step until the max window size.
 You can think `CUMULATE` function as applying `TUMBLE` windowing with max window size first, and split each tumbling windows into several windows with same window start and window ends of step-size difference.
 So cumulating windows do overlap and don't have a fixed size.

 For example, you could have a cumulating window for 1 hour step and 1 day max size, and you will get windows: `[00:00, 01:00)`, `[00:00, 02:00)`, `[00:00, 03:00)`, ..., `[00:00, 24:00)` for every day.